 Once the course has started, there will be a dedicated tool in the ILIAS course to raise questions.
-Please check here first whether your question has already been asked/ answered or not.
+Please check here first whether your question

 Office hour By appointment, see details on the course page in ILIAS.

 Language All sessions are taught in English.